Viswanathan-04/News-py/README.md

-This is an desktop application build with Tkinter and Weather API
+This is a desktop application build with Tkinter and Weather API

+Please install all the dependencies using the format -> pip install {package-name}